 What are the best PS4 single player story games?
 Playing games with others is a lot of fun, but sometimes you just want to go it alone and immerse yourself in a single player game with a decent story.
 Often lengthy, deep, and rich with narrative, single player adventures offer some of the best experiences and best stories in gaming, and PS4 has them in plentiful supply.
 In this list, we're running through our pick of the best single player games on the platform, and all of them provide excellent tales and memorable moments for the lone-wolf gamer.

 Best PS4 Single Player Story Games

-Below is a full list of the best PS4 single player story games.
-All of these games can be played excel when played solo, and have rich narratives that will keep you hooked from start-to-finish.
+Below is a full list of the best PS4 single player story games, presented in no particular order.
+All of these games excel when played solo, and have rich narratives that will keep you hooked from start to finish.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.